kl3mousse/seafighter/README.md

 I'm glad you have found this repo :) note that this is not even work in progress.
 For now I'm trying to get basic things sorted out, starting with a good dev kit.

+The aim of that first game is also to buid a portable game dev environment, by simply copy/pasting this repo (idea for later: build a neogeo dev environment template, ready for coding... ?).

 *Thanks to the neogeo scene (HPman, Furrtek, dciabrin, ...) for the assets & examples :)*

 "NEOGEO" is a registered trademark of SNK Playmore Corp.
 All other company and product names used are trademarks or registered trademarks of their respective owners.